 Chestnuts and Hazelnuts in Michigan: Vicary Road Farm

-At Vicary Road Farm, located in Southeast Michigan, Virginia Rinkel and her husband grow a wonderful variety of fresh, sweet chestnuts and hazelnuts.
+At Vicary Road Farm, located in Southeast Michigan, Virginia Rinkel and her husband grow a wonderful variety of chestnuts and hazelnuts.
 The chestnuts are delivered to the cooperative they belong to, Chestnut Growers, Incorporated.
 Virginia told us all about how Vicary Road Farm got started, the nature of chestnut and hazelnut farming in Michigan, and how CGI operates.

 It takes a lot of consideration and research to figure out what varieties you want to grow as a tree nut farmer in Michigan.
-In 1904, the 4 million American chestnut trees, from Maine to Georgia, were basically wiped from existence due to a fungal blight called Cryphonectria parasitica.
+In 1904, the 4 million American chestnut trees, from Maine to Georgia, were nearly wiped from existence due to a fungal blight called Cryphonectria parasitica.

-On top of being decadent, chestnuts and hazelnuts are also quite versatile.
+Chestnuts and hazelnuts are also quite versatile.
 Virginia personally enjoys chestnuts best when they are simply roasted, though she sometimes uses them in her chestnut stuffing recipe.
 Hazelnuts, specifically the Yamhill variety, are “very sweet and tasty,” and can be used to make a hazelnut spread or crumbled throughout seasonal desserts.
 If their flavors weren’t enough, “chestnuts are also incredibly healthy, and high in vitamin A, E, and C.”

 If you are curious to know how to roast chestnuts, it’s fairly simple.
 Virginia suggests you do the following: